automl/arlbench/README.md

 ## Quickstart

+Here are the two ways you can use ARLBench: via the command line or as an environment.
+To see them in action, take a look at our [examples](https://github.com/automl/arlbench/tree/main/examples).

 ### Use the CLI

+TODO: where does this even exist?

 ### Use the AutoRL environment

+If you want to have specific control over the ARLBench loop, want to do dynamic configuration or learn based on the agent state, you should use the environment-like interface of ARLBench in your script.

-Import ARLBench and use the `AutoRLEnv` to run an RL agent:
+To do so, import ARLBench and use the `AutoRLEnv` to run an RL agent:

 ```python
 from arlbench import AutoRLEnv